DanielBracha1/Useful-Replay-Scripts/Audio Selection/README.md

 1. Download and then drag the package into your project

-2. Drag the 'AudioManager' into your scene.
+2. Delete the file named `AudioEnum.cs` in the ReplayAudio folder.

-You will see an error at this stage - don't worry, this will disappear after step 5.
+You will see an error at this stage - don't worry, this will disappear after step 6.

+3. Drag the 'AudioManager' into your scene.

-3. Add all your music files to the 'ReplayAudioFiles' folder, found in Resources.
+4. Add all your music files to the 'ReplayAudioFiles' folder, found in Resources.

 ![alt-text](https://i.imgur.com/WK4IcoB.png)

-4. Make sure that the folder path set in the AudioManager Prefab uses the string "ReplayAudioFiles".
+5. Make sure that the folder path set in the AudioManager Prefab uses the string "ReplayAudioFiles".

 ![alt-text](https://i.imgur.com/xPGXcjq.png)

-5. When read, in the Tools menu, run the GenerateMusicEnum item.
+6. When read, in the Tools menu, run the GenerateMusicEnum item.
 Tools > GenerateMusicEnum

 ![alt-text](https://i.imgur.com/fJRk3A1.png)

-6. An enum will be created with all of the audio files names added, in the ReplayAudio folder.
+7. An enum will be created with all of the audio files names added, in the ReplayAudio folder.
 It will be named `AudioEnum.cs`.

-7. In the AudioManager prefab you will now see the names of the music files, in the Replay Audio enum.
+8. In the AudioManager prefab you will now see the names of the music files, in the Replay Audio enum.
 You can use this to select the music.

 ![alt-text](https://i.imgur.com/Pgr0CvG.png)

-8. The Audio Start time integer allows you to set the delay.
+9. The Audio Start time integer allows you to set the delay.
 If set to 0, the audio will start as the scene starts.